fhcrc/prepdrm/README.md

 # `prepdrm`

-Analysis pipeline for identifying low frequency drug resistance mutations (DRMs) samples from the Partners PrEP study.
+Analysis pipeline for identifying low frequency drug resistance mutations (DRMs) in samples from the Partners PrEP study.

 Manuscript in preparation.